DutchProgrammer/NodeJS-experiments/README.md

 Small LoginSystem
 ----
 A small login system in NodeJS with mysql and with permissions.
-Users can register and login.
+Users can register and login.[More](https://github.com/DutchProgrammer/NodeJS-experiments/tree/master/SmallLoginSystem)

 [Small LoginSystem Demo](http://dutchprogrammer.nl:9003/)